upavadi/TngApi/README.md

  - <b>TNG Integration Path:</b> Enter TNG folder name here.
 If you are using TNG Wordpress Integration by Mark Barnes, enter the name of the page you have specified to display TNG pages within Wordpress container.
  - <b>TNG Photo Folder:</b> Enter the name of the folder to use to get media from TNG.
 Default is photos

  - <b>TNG Collection ID for Photo Uploads:</b> User images are uploaded in to one of TNG folders with the collection name specified by you in the admin set up.
 Enter the name for the collection you have set up in TNG admin > media.
-Mine is called “My Uploads”.Before you enter this, refer to the section, Image Upload, below
+Mine is called “My Uploads”.
+Before you enter this, refer to the section, Image Upload, below.
+ -  Hint: My collection is set as
+     * Collection ID:	uploads
+     - Export as:	PHOTO
+     - Display Title:	my uploads
+     - Folder Name:	photos
+     - Icon File:	img/
+     - Thumbnail File:	img/
+     - Display Order:	0
+     - Same setup as: 	photos

  -	<b>TNG Event to Track:</b> If you would like to track a customized field or event, you may create this as a special event type (TNG Admin> Custom Event Types > Add New) or use an existing one.
 Select this event in the drop down list.
 This feature may be turned off by selecting <b>Do not track.</b>
  -	<b>Your Database connection settings:</b>